 The Hospitalist Track is a unique track designed to equip the family medicine resident to be a competent adult medicine hospitalist.
 This innovative track, which will begin with the class of 2017, is the first of its kind within a three year family medicine residency.
 One resident per year is matched into the Hospitalist Track.

-For clinical education, the Hospitalist Track resident rotates with the North Colorado Medical Center (NCMC) hospitalists for six weeks during their second year and again for eight weeks during their third year.
+For clinical education, the Hospitalist Track resident rotates with the North Colorado Medical Center (NCMC) hospitalists for four weeks during their second year and again for eight weeks during their third year.

 Academically, the Hospitalist Track resident completes all of the American Board of Family Medicine (ABFM) hospital related SAMs, and two of the PPM modules.
 They also complete the NCFM EKG reading course.
 When the resident is on the hospitalist service, they attend the daily NCFM inpatient medicine didactic, and deliver one of these didactics weekly.

-In order to learn about medical systems, the resident participates for one year each in the Utilization Management, Quality Improvement, and Peer Review NCMC medical staff committees.
+In order to learn about medical systems, the resident participates for one year each in three different NCMC medical staff committees.
 Throughout the three years, residents attend the monthly Hospitalist Department meetings and other Hospitalist Department functions.
 The resident performs medication reviews with a pharmacologist, spends time with care coordinators learning about transitions of care, and participates in initial home health care post-hospitalization visits.

 The Hospitalist Track resident joins the Society of Hospital Medicine at the beginning of residency.
 Their capstone project is a hospitalist project.
 Journal Club articles are a hospitalist topic.
-The resident attends a hospitalist CME, such as the Society of Hospital Medicine or the American College of Physicians (hospitalist track), during the final year of residency.
+The resident attends a hospitalist CME during the final year of residency.

 Hospitalist Track Application Process